Natalia-Davidenko/distributed-compliance-ledger/x/pki/tests/test-design.md

           * MIN < length < MAX
         * Negative:
           * length > MAX
-          * inappropriate value
+          * inappropriate value: digest does not match the file uploaded from the EnhancedSetupFlowTCUrl field
-      * EnhancedSetupFlowOptions field has bit not equal to 0 set.
+      * EnhancedSetupFlowOptions field has bit not equal to 0 set: enhancedSetupFlowTCDigest field should not be present in the command

    * enhancedSetupFlowTCFileSize (Enhanced Setup Flow Terms and Conditions File Size) - optional(uint32)
       * EnhancedSetupFlowOptions field has bit 0 set
         * Positive: